Pi Mensae

-Pi Mensae (π Men), also known as HD 39091, is a yellow dwarf star in the constellation of Mensa.
+Pi Mensae (π Men), also known as HD 39091, is a G-dwarf star in the constellation of Mensa.
 This star has a high proper motion.
 The apparent magnitude is 5.67, which can be visible to the naked eye in exceptionally dark, clear skies.
 It is nearly 60 light-years away.
 The star is slightly larger than the Sun in terms of mass, size, luminosity, temperature and metallicity, and is about 730 million years younger.
 It hosts three known planets.

 Planetary system

 On October 15, 2001, an extrasolar planet was found orbiting the star.
 Pi Mensae b is one of the most massive planets ever discovered, and has a very eccentric orbit that takes approximately 2151 d to complete.
 Because of its eccentricity, and being a massive brown dwarf that passes through the habitable zone, it would have disrupted the orbits of any Earth-like planets, and possibly thrown them into the star, or out into the interstellar medium.

 Incorporating more accurate Hipparcos data yields a mass range for the companion to be anywhere from 10.27 to 29.9 times that of Jupiter, confirming its substellar nature with the upper limit of mass putting it in the brown dwarf range.